-There are many exciting ways to design a retirement plan today.
-With the right combination of features, plans can be designed to provide a great benefit to employees, while keeping employer cost requirements to a minimum.
+Navigating the specifics of an employee retirement plan can be difficult but luckily with the right combination of features, plans can be designed to provide a great benefit to employees, while keeping employer cost requirements to a minimum, while we keep your stress level at a minimum as well.
 Helping you select the plan that is right for you is our main objective.

 A 401(k) plan allows employees to contribute a portion of their income to an employer sponsored retirement plan on a pre-tax basis.
 The employer may choose to contribute matching amounts into the plan.
 The employer can also use the plan to provide profit sharing contributions to all eligible employees.
 Highly compensated employee deferral and match contributions are limited by discrimination testing.